- Download the HostPilot PowerShell zip file to Documents (My Documents) folder and extract it to the following directory:

 - HostPilot PowerShell is ready to use.

-- Set HostPilot PowerShell to run commands on your account with this command:
+If you logged in Administrator, set HostPilot PowerShell to run commands on a particular account with this command:

 Set-ConnectionSettings -Account "YourAccountName"